Answered By: Colin Magee

 So to summarize, ProQuest is a tricky database to use, but with some search strategies and using the filters, you'll have better luck finding what you need.

-Now, you'll get a chance to practice finding articles about the accommodations that disabled college students have a right to ask for as part of the ADA.
+Now, you'll get a chance to practice finding articles about how college students are finding ways to relieve stress and anxiety in their lives.

 Related Topics